 If you believe your marriage was built on fraudulent grounds, you may be able to build a case to have the marriage dissolved.
 The process for annulment will vary depending on the state.
 Some states will not let you annul a marriage without the deported person able to participate in the proceedings.

 If you have no reason for the annulment except the deportation, you won’t have the legal grounds to go forward.
 Fraud is an essential element of annulment cases.
 If fraud wasn’t an issue, you must get divorced instead.

-No matter how you want to end your marriage, it’s important to talk to an experienced attorney about the options for your case.
+No matter how you want to end your marriage, it’s important to talk to an experienced attorney about the best options for your case.
 You may have to track down your spouse to proceed.